BSA Gold Star

 The BSA Gold Star is a motorcycle made by BSA from 1938 to 1963.
 They were 350 cc and 500 cc single-cylinder four-stroke production motorcycles known for being among the fastest bikes of the 1950s.
-Being hand built and with many optional performance modifications available, each motorcycle came from the factory with documented dynamometer test results, allowing the new owner to see the horsepower (bhp) produced.
+Being hand-built and with many optional performance modifications available, each motorcycle came from the factory with documented dynamometer test results, allowing the new owner to see the horsepower (bhp) produced.

-The Gold Star was almost continuously developed over its lifetime by BSA's engineers and riders, who improved its capabilities and increased output from its essentially simple push-rod petrol engine than had been thought possible.
-It was highly successful across almost all areas of motorcycle sport for well over a decade and is still regarded as a design icon of its era.
+The Gold Star was almost continuously developed over its lifetime by BSA's engineers and riders, who improved its capabilities and increased output from its essentially simple push-rod petrol engine beyond what had been thought possible.
+It was highly successful across almost all areas of motorcycle sport for well over a decade and is widely regarded by enthusiasts as a notable design of its era.

 Origin

-In 1937, Wal Handley lapped the Brooklands circuit at over 100 mph on a BSA Empire Star, and was awarded one of the traditional Gold Star badges.
+In 1937, Wal Handley lapped the Brooklands circuit at over 100 mph on a BSA Empire Star and was awarded one of the traditional Gold Star badges.
 That inspired BSA to produce the BSA Gold Star.

 The first Gold Star was an M24 model.
-It had an all alloy 82 × 94 mm bore and stroke, 496 cc displacement, with a separate rocker box bolted to the aluminium head, pushrod valve actuation, an Elektron (magnesium alloy) gearbox with close ratio option, and a rigid frame made of light tubes devoid of sidecar attachment lugs.
+It had an all-alloy 82 × 94 mm bore and stroke, 496 cc displacement, with a separate rocker box, bolted to the aluminium head, pushrod valve actuation, an Elektron (magnesium alloy) gearbox with close ratio option, and a rigid frame and girder forks made of Reynolds 531 light tubes devoid of sidecar attachment lugs.
 This model continued up to the start of World War II.